Global Header

 3. Spatial intelligence

-Spatial intelligence is all about how we perceive and navigate the world around us.
+Visual spatial intelligence involves the ability to think in images and spatial reasoning.
 It involves the ability to visualize and mentally manipulate objects, shapes and spaces.
 People with high spatial intelligence excel at thinking in three dimensions and can easily picture how things fit together or how they’ll look from different angles.
-Whether it’s drawing, navigating a new city or designing a building, spatial thinkers have an innate ability for picturing the world in a way that others might not.
+This intelligence type supports mental imagery, artistic skills and active imagination.

 Examples: